-The U.S. Virgin Islands may soon have an official madras, designed by St. Croix’s own Debbie Sun!
+It’s official!
+The U.S. Virgin Islands now has an official madras for the Territory, designed by St. Croix’s own Debbie Sun!
 If you are not familiar with madras, it’s a calico-like fabric that was originally used by the peasant class in India.
 Named for the small fishing village of Madraspatnam (Madras) where it originated, madras became a very popular fabric throughout the Caribbean when it was traded by the Dutch and British settlers in the 1600s.
-Many Caribbean islands have officially adopted their own unique madras pattern to use in their cultural costumes and official decor (similar to the Scottish tartans used for making kilts), and the USVI is now on the way to having our own unique madras.
+Many Caribbean islands have officially adopted their own unique madras pattern to use in their cultural costumes and official decor (similar to the Scottish tartans used for making kilts), and now the USVI has our own unique madras.

 Several years ago, The St. Croix Heritage Dancers were awarded a cultural grant to create an official madras for the U.S. Virgin Islands, and they asked local textile designer Debbie Sun to design a madras that represents the USVI that could would be presented for official approval.
 St. Croix Heritage Dancers Vice President Alvin Milligan said: “The vision is to have the V.I. madras showcased on all cultural attired dancers and performers at the cultural events and pageants.
 And to introduce it into contemporary fashion and interior decor.”